MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/notification/notification-data-type.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Notification Data Type
-Provides a programmatic way to send non-intrusive information to the user interface (UI) in the Dynamics NAV Web client.
+Provides a programmatic way to send non-intrusive information to the user interface (UI) in the Business Central Web client.

 The following methods are available on instances of the Notification data type.